15 of the best day trips from Sydney, Australia.

 The highlight of the park is the Bouddi Coastal Walk.
 It crosses over beaches and bush, and you’ll get to see some amazing coastal views.

-Going wine tasting is easily one of the best day trips from Sydney.
+Going wine tasting is a super fun day trip from Sydney.

 You can either visit an urban winery in the city for a more local experience, or take a day trip out to the Hunter Valley.